 Three overage players will graduate from the Brandon Wheat Kings headlined by captain Connor Gutenberg who spent all five seasons of his junior career with the club that began with a 2016 Ed Chynoweth Cup.
 In all, Gutenberg skated in 312 contests in which he collected 184 points, including 15 goals and 22 assists in 2019-20.

-Other graduates from the Wheat Kings include overage defenceman Dom Schmiemann who played a total of 258 career games, as well as 1999-born netminder Jiri Patera, a Vegas Golden Knights prospect who set a single season franchise record with a 2.55 goals-against-average.
+Other graduates from the Wheat Kings include overage defenceman Dom Schmiemann (Mount Royal University) who played a total of 258 career games, as well as 1999-born netminder Jiri Patera, a Vegas Golden Knights prospect who set a single season franchise record with a 2.55 goals-against-average.

 A trio of overagers are set to move on from the Moose Jaw Warriors beginning with captain Owen Hardy who wraps up his five-year junior career spent mostly with the Giants prior to joining the Warriors in October.
 In all, Hardy collected 102 points across 274 career appearances.